 pm uninstall -k --user 0 <app package name>

 Please note that you must use the package name of an app (not the APK name) to uninstall it.
-For instance, if you want to uninstall the Google Photos app, you need to type “com.google.android.apps.photos” as the package name.
-For more detailed information. please read or detailed explanation of ADB Shell commands.
+For instance, if you want to uninstall the Google Photos app, you have to type “com.google.android.apps.photos” as the package name.
+For more detailed information. please read our detailed explanation of ADB Shell commands.

 Install APK from SD Card via ADB

-If you have saved the APK file on the internal storage or SD card, you can install it using the ADB command given below.
-You need to add the full path of the APK file right after the adb install
+If you have saved the APK file on the internal storage or SD card, install it using the ADB command below.
+You need to add the full path of the APK file right after the adb install command.

 adb install full_path_to_apk